JonasArcuri/JonasArcuri/README.md

 ## 🚀 About me
 Hello, My name is Jonas, but you can call me Jon!
 I'm a Software Engineer, I've aways loved everything about Programs and Games, Technology...
-I also have acknowledge in some Techs Like Java, Javascript, HTML, CSS, React.js, Vue.Js, Node.js, MySql, C#, ADVPL Protheus.
+I also have acknowledge in some Techs Like Java, Javascript, HTML, CSS, React.js, Vue.Js, Node.js, MySql, C#, C++, ADVPL Protheus, APIs.

 ## 🛠 Hard-Skills